prisma/prisma-examples/experimental/typescript/script/README.md

 # Simple TypeScript Script Example

-This example shows how to use [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md) in a **simple TypeScript script** to read and write data in a database.
+This example shows how to use [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md) in combination with [Prisma Migrate](https://github.com/prisma/migrate).
+Prisma Client is used in a **simple TypeScript script** to read and write data in a database.
+Prisma Migrate is used to perform database schema migrations.

 ## How to use

 ### 1. Download example & install dependencies

-Clone the `prisma2` branch of this repository:
+Clone this repository:

 ```
 git clone git@github.com:prisma/prisma-examples.git --depth=1